Global regulators to intensify efforts to revive securitisation

 Efforts to revive securitisation have also been caught up in separate regulatory attempts to crack down on so-called shadow banking, or lending outside mainstream methods such as regulated banks.

-The EU wants a greater amount of financing for the economy to come from market-based sources such as securitisation.
+The EU wants a greater amount of financing for the economy from market-based sources like securitisation.

-About 30 percent of financing comes from such sources, the rest from banks.
-That is roughly the opposite situation to the U.S. model that some European policymakers want to match to reduce concentration of risk at banks and diversify funding.
+Currently about 30 percent of financing comes from such sources, the rest from banks, roughly the opposite situation to the United States which is a model some European policymakers want to match to reduce the concentration of risks at banks and diversify funding.